lmalhaim/Reminder-App/README.md

 5. A bar code will appear in the terminal

 6. Run imulator:
-  i.
+    a.
 To run imulator on mobile:
        1. Download Expo Go application
        2. Scan the bar code using phone camera
-       3. Access app directly from Expo Go ii.
+       3. Access app directly from Expo Go
+    b.
 To run imulator on Laptop:
        1. Go to terminal
        2. press i